Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 HMRC Tariff Classification Email Advice Service

-Provision of non-legally binding tariff classification commodity codes advice is available by emailing firstname.lastname@example.org and including the information detailed in Customs Information Paper 27 (2015): Tariff Classification Change of Service Delivery with your enquiry.
+You can get non-legally binding tariff classification commodity codes advice is available by emailing HMRC’s Tariff Classification Service.

 0345 603 7777